doneholmes/nuget-package-scanner/README.md

    - **Patch Release Behind** - The number of *patch* releases behind the referenced package is from the **Latest Release**.
 This will only be calculated if the packages have the same *major* version and *minor* version
    - **Available Version Count** - The total number of versions of the package that are published to the Nuget Server.

+## Why did you write your own github client?

+I originally tried to make use of [PyGithub](https://github.com/PyGithub/PyGithub).
+I couldn't get it working correctly with my personal acccess token, so I wrote a simple client of my own.
+This also gave me a chance to familiarize a bit more with the Github API.
+I wanted to usd the [Github GraphQL API](https://developer.github.com/v4/) for this, but it doesn't support code search as of yet.
+If I need to support any more-complicated use cases, I would look at switching back to PyGithub.

+## Why did you write this in Python?
+Nuget only supports .Net.

+I wanted to learn new stuff and Python is new to me.
+This project seemed like a good use case for the high-level scripting support available in Python.
+I could have written this in C#, but I wouldn't have leared as much in the process.

 ## TODOs
 - More resilliancy in web call timeout errors.
 Currently, any timeout crashes things.
 - Build a visual front end consumer